Exploring Tensions Between Marketing & Innovation

 There is a clear tension between this short-termism and the desire for a balanced innovation pipeline that covers a wider spectrum of challenges from the incremental, through to breakthrough innovation and disruptive innovation.
 This ensures that focus is maintained in the right proportion to the potential rewards, and that resources are not stripped from the more exploratory challenges that could provide sustained differentiation and long-term value for the sake of short-term gains.

-We use an opportunity map(*3) to visualize innovation investment within an organization.
+We use an opportunity map(*3) to visualise innovation investment within an organisation.

 The y axis represents executional uncertainty – whether a feasible solution exists.
 The x-axis represents market & organisational uncertainty – whether the offer is viable or desirable.